Health of Adolf Hitler: Criticism of using Hitler's health to explain Nazism

 In a 1980 article, German historian Hans-Ulrich Wehler was highly dismissive of all theories that sought to attribute the rise and policies of Nazi Germany to some defect, medical or otherwise, of Hitler's.
-In Wehler's opinion, besides the problem that such theories about Hitler's medical condition were extremely difficult to prove, the problem was that they had the effect of personalising the phenomena of Nazi Germany by more or less attributing everything that happened in the Third Reich to one flawed individual.
+In Wehler's opinion, besides being extremely difficult to prove, these theories essentially attributed the whole phenomenon of Nazi Germany to one flawed individual.
 Wehler wrote:

 Does our understanding of National Socialist policies really depend on whether Hitler had only one testicle?...Perhaps the Führer had three, which made things difficult for him, who knows?...Even if Hitler could be regarded irrefutably as a sado-masochist, which scientific interest does that further?...Does the 'Final Solution of the Jewish Question' thus become more easily understandable or the 'twisted road to Auschwitz' become the one-way street of a psychopath in power?

 Echoing Wehler's views, British historian Ian Kershaw argued that it was better to take a broader view of German history by seeking to examine what social forces led to the Third Reich and its policies, as opposed to the "personalised" explanations for the Holocaust and World War II.

 In his book Explaining Hitler: The Search for the Origins of His Evil (1998), American journalist Ron Rosenbaum sarcastically remarked that theories concerning Hitler's mental state and sexual activity shed more light on the theorists and their culture than on Hitler.

 Inbreeding as a possible factor

-It has been theorised that Hitler's physical and mental health problems were the result of his having been significantly inbred, with his father Alois Hitler possibly being his mother's second cousin.
+It has been theorised that Hitler's physical and mental health problems were the result of his having been significantly inbred, with his father, Alois Hitler, possibly being his mother's second cousin.
 Inbred people have a higher chance of having developmental disorders and harmful mutations, ostensibly explaining reports of Hitler's monorchism, but there is no conclusive evidence of this applying to Hitler.